bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/implementors-view.md

-Note we do \_not\_ assume flag ‑XDotPostfixFuncApply; dot notation is not needed by DORF, it's purely syntactic sugar to suit the taste of the programmer.
+Note we do not assume flag ‑XDotPostfixFuncApply; dot notation is not needed by DORF, it's purely syntactic sugar to suit the taste of the programmer.

-DORF is implemented through a class `Has' with methods `get' and `set'.
+DORF is implemented through a class `Has` with methods `get` and `set`.
 (Very similar in principle to SORF.)
-There's an instance of `Has' for each record/field combination, with the instance generated from the record declaration.
+There's an instance of `Has` for each record/field combination, with the instance generated from the record declaration.

-Within each instance, get/set are defined in terms of the record's data constructors, using ‑XDisambiguateRecordFields and friends.
+Within each instance, `get/set` are defined in terms of the record's data constructors, using ‑XDisambiguateRecordFields and friends.

-fieldLabel declaration (data dictionary)
+### fieldLabel declaration (data dictionary)